eyeextension/junk/README.md

 # junk
 just some random code.
-comments and names are often in czech
+comments and var names are often in czech.